apache/storm/docs/Metrics.md

 ##### Send (Netty Client)

 The `__send-iconnection` metrics report information about all of the clients for this worker.
 They are named __send-iconnection-METRIC_TYPE-HOST:PORT for a given Client that is connected to a worker with the given host/port.
+These metrics can be disabled by setting topology.enable.send.iconnection.metrics to false.

 The metric types reported for each client are: